vivek-shrikhande/json-flat/README.rst

 json-flat
 =========
 A Python library to flatten a nested json.

+(Try out online at https://vivek-shrikhande.github.io/json-to-csv-web-app)

 Use cases
 ---------